 So, in this post, I’m going to look at Squarespace costs in depth, taking you through each of the plans, and highlighting all the aspects that make one plan better than another.

 By the end of this article, you’ll know which Squarespace pricing plan is best suited to your project — and what alternatives are available if you feel that the product isn’t quite right for your needs.

 But first, a key question: what is Squarespace?

 What is Squarespace?

-You pick a Squarespace template, click on the bits of the design you want to tweak, and then adjust controllers in the style editor to change them.
+You get started with Squarespace by picking a template, clicking on the bits of its design that you want to tweak, and then adjusting controllers in the style editor to change them.